 The barely red dot visible in the lower left is the result of using the find tool to locate sample 5, line 5, followed by selecting "Fit in viewport".

-#9 Updated by Ian Humphrey about 1 year ago
+#9 Updated by Ian Humphrey over 1 year ago

 - Status changed from In Progress to Resolved